 Every client’s matter is different, and our fee will depend on your individual circumstances and whilst the value of the estate is considered other factors will affect the amount of work involved.

-The nature of the assets in the estate, the number of properties and whether they need to be sold, the complexity of investments, whether there is a foreign element, whether inheritance tax or other taxes are payable and the complexity of the instructions in the will.
+The nature of the assets in the estate, the number of properties and whether they need to be sold, the complexity of investments, whether there is a foreign element, any gifts made in the last 7 years exceeding £3,000 per annum, whether inheritance tax or other taxes are payable and the complexity of the instructions in the will.
 Our fee will also differ depending on how much of the work you want us to do.

 We usually offer our clients a choice of time recording or fixed price, but sometimes an estate is too complex, or there are too many unknown factors for us to offer a fixed price.
 Even if we are charging on a time recorded basis, we estimate the time we anticipate we will take to complete the work and will inform the client if this is likely to be exceeded.